This is a discontinued trail camera. You can find current Moultrie Game Cameras Here.

 In the past, many people get confused with the megapixel rating trail camera manufacturers advertise.
 Companies inflate the mpxl rating to attract eyes to their products.
 They do this through interpolation, which digitally adds megapixels to a photo without actually improving the picture.

 The best way to judge picture quality is to look at actual pictures.
 You will notice this the most when you zoom in on a full-size image that a camera has taken.
 The details of the photo will appear hazy or even digitized.
 This is normal, and to be expected.

-If this camera were to take 35-day and 35-night pictures every 24 hours, the 2017 S-50i would last 5.7 months in the field on a set of 12 AA Lithium Batteries.
-This is very poor for a non-cellular trailcam that uses 12 AA batteries.
+If this camera were to take 35-day and 35-night pictures every 24 hours, the 2017 A-30 would last 6.7 months in the field on a set of 8 AA Lithium Batteries.
+This is an efficient camera in picture mode.

 External Battery Jack: 12-Volt

 A30 Case Design